oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_science_model_deployment_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A model-deployment instance of type VM.Standard.E3.Flex or VM.Standard.E4.Flex allows memory to be specified.
-This specifies the size of the memory in GBs.</div>
+                                            <div>A model-deployment instance of type VM.Standard.E3.Flex or VM.Standard.E4.Flex allows the memory to be specified with in the range of 6 to 1024 GB.
+VM.Standard3.Flex memory range is between 6 to 512 GB and VM.Optimized3.Flex memory range is between 6 to 256 GB.</div>
                                                         </td>
             </tr>
                                 <tr>